TURuibo/MVPC/README.md

 	* bins: Binary experiments.
 		* bin_NoS_mar.R: the experiments with different sample sizes in MAR datasets.
 		* bin_NoS_mnar.R: the experiments with different sample sizes in MNAR datasets.
-	* conti: linear Gaussain experiments.
+	* conti: Linear Gaussain experiments.
-		* Mul_cause.R: the experiments for the case with multiple parents of missingness indicators.
+		* Mul_cause.R: Experiments for the case with multiple parents of missingness indicators.
-		* NoS_mar.R: the experiments with different sample sizes in MAR datasets.
+		* NoS_mar.R: Experiments with different sample sizes in MAR datasets.
-		* NoS_mnar.R: the experiments with different sample sizes in MNAR datasets.
+		* NoS_mnar.R: Experiments with different sample sizes in MNAR datasets.
-		* NoV: the experiments with different number of variables in MAR datasets.
+		* NoV: Experiments with different number of variables in MAR datasets.
 	* results: Some results in the experiments.
-* data: The used dataset for binary experiments.
+* data: Used datasets for binary experiments.

-* demo.R: A example of applying MVPC to the linear Gaussian case with missing values.
+* demo.R: An example of applying MVPC to the linear Gaussian case with missing values.

 ## Reference
 [1] Causal Discovery in the Presence of Missing Data, AISTATS 2019, Ruibo Tu\*, Cheng Zhang\*, Paul Ackermann, Karthika Mohan, Clark Glymour, Hedvig Kjellström, Kun Zhang\*